kipteamm/BDFD/Tutorials and Guides/Premium System V2.md

 # Summary
-A set of codes that allow you to limit codes for servers with your premium subscription activated.
+A set of features that allow you to limit commands for servers with your premium subscription activated.
 You can gift codes that can expire, activate a server with a code of choice.
 Log everything that happens and even deactivate a server if needed!